MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 3. Set **Session Expiration** and **Inactivity timeout**.
 These settings apply to all users.

 > [!NOTE]
-> **Session timeout** is a server side feature where life time of all sessions are enforced
+> **Session timeout** is a server side feature where life time of all sessions are enforced.
 > Default values are:
 > - Maximum Session Length: 1440 minutes
 > - Minimum Session Length: 60 minutes